quodlibet/quodlibet/quodlibet/docs/guide/editing_tags.rst

 QL also lets you rename the files of songs based on tags, either for one song or for several songs.
 Edit patterns the same way you would for *Edit tags from path* (see above).
-This feature even lets you move them to a different directory; for more info see the [RenamingFiles renaming files guide].
+This feature even lets you move them to a different directory; for more info see the :ref:`renaming files guide <RenamingFiles>`.